WanYing1224/Socket_Programming/README.md

 # Socket Programming

-This repository contains the implementation of Client-Server socket programming in C for USC EE533 course.
+This repository contains the implementation of Client-Server socket programming in C for USC EE533 lab1 assignment.
 The project demonstrates network communication using both TCP (Stream) and UDP (Datagram) protocols, as well as local Inter-Process Communication (IPC) using Unix Domain Sockets.

 ## Project Overview